-For a type 4, 5 or 6 metering installations, within 10 business days of detection.
+For a type 4, 4A, 5 or 6 metering installations, within 10 business days of detection.
 The Metering Provider must notify the Metering Data Provider so that any relevant substitutions can be made to the metering data.

-If the repairs cannot be made within the time specified as in clause 4.24.2 a) subsection (i) and (ii), the Metering Provider must notify the responsible person, so that the responsible person can apply to AEMO for an ‘Exemption’.
+If the repairs cannot be made within the time specified as in clause 4.20.2 a) subsection (i) and (ii), the Metering Provider must notify the metering coordinator, so that the metering coordinator can apply to AEMO for an ‘Exemption’.

 Telecommunications

-The Metering Provider must notify the Metering Data Provider and responsible person if communications equipment is to be temporarily disconnected such that it may affect the remote acquisition of metering data.
+The Metering Provider must notify the Metering Data Provider and metering coordinator if communications equipment is to be temporarily disconnected such that it may affect the remote acquisition of metering data.

-The Metering Provider must assist the responsible person and/or the Metering Data Provider with the manual collection of metering data from the metering installation where remote acquisition becomes unavailable.
+The Metering Provider must assist the metering coordinator and/or the Metering Data Provider with the manual collection of metering data from the metering installation where remote acquisition becomes unavailable.

-The application of clause 4.25.2 of this procedure excludes instances of a telecommunication network failure where the logistics of manual collection of metering data from significant volumes of metering installations is not practical.
-This does not remove the obligation of the responsible person to resolve the instance of the telecommunication network failure.
+The application of clause 4.21.2 of this procedure excludes instances of a telecommunication network failure where the logistics of manual collection of metering data from significant volumes of metering installations is not practical.
+This does not remove the obligation of the metering coordinator to resolve the instance of the telecommunication network failure.